russellfrancis/jfuzzy/README.md

-# jssdeep
+# jfuzzy
-JNI bindings for the libssdeep shared library, allowing efficient execution of functions from libssdeep from within native Java applications.
+JNI bindings for the libfuzzy shared library, allowing efficient computation and comparison of ssdeep hashes from within Java applications.